michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 1.0.4 =
+* Added: the *SetSettingsNotice()* method which can be used instead of the *AddSettingsError()* method.
+The new method does not require an ID to be passed.
+* Changed: **(Breaking Change)** the parameters of *SetFieldErrors()* method; the first parameter is now the error array and the second parameter is the ID and it is optional.
+* Changed: that when multiple labels were set for the field types that supports multiple labels but the *name* key was set null, it now returns the default value instead of an empty string.
+* Tweaked: the settings registration process including sections and fields to be skipped if the loading page is not one of the pages added by the user.
 * Improved: the accuracy to retrieve the caller script information.
 * Added: the *posttype* field type.
 * Added: the *category* field type.